 Captivating and engrossing, and adorned in gorgeous prose, Kat Howard’s stories are a fresh and stylish take on fantasy.
 “Kat Howard seems to possess a magic of her own, of making characters come alive and scenery so vivid, you forget it exists only on the page” (Anton Bogomazov, Politics and Prose).

 Kat Howard’s short fiction has been nominated for the World Fantasy Award, anthologized in best of and annual best of collections, and performed on NPR.
+You can find it in her collection, A Cathedral of Myth and Bone.
 She is the author of the critically acclaimed Roses and Rot and the Alex Award–winning An Unkindness of Magicians.
-She is also the writer of the Books of Magic series, set in the Sandman Universe.
-She lives in New Hampshire, and you can find her on twitter at @KatWithSword.
+She is also one of the writers of the Books of Magic series, set in the Sandman Universe.
+She lives in St. Paul, Minnesota, and you can find her on twitter at @KatWithSword.

 "There is magic in this book.
 You just have to crack it open."